sec-consult/msiscan/README.md

 # MSI Analyzer

-This script can analyze *.msi installer files and point out potential vulnerabilites.
+This script can analyze Microsoft Windows *.msi Installer files and point out potential vulnerabilites.
+It was developed by Michael Baer in the SEC Consult Vulnerability Lab.

-Currently, it is mostly suited for a local privilege escalation also described in our blog post https://r.sec-consult.com/msi.
+Currently, it is mostly suited for a local privilege escalation also described in our blog post: https://r.sec-consult.com/msi.

-Microsoft assigned the CVE CVE-2024-38014 and also provided a patch for this vulnerability https://msrc.microsoft.com/update-guide/en-US/advisory/CVE-2024-38014.
+Microsoft assigned **CVE-2024-38014** and also provided a patch for this vulnerability at the September 2024 patch day: https://msrc.microsoft.com/update-guide/en-US/advisory/CVE-2024-38014.

 The script can also be used to get an overview of an installer and identify potential weaknesses.